lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 The first and most obvious thing to say is that we're talking about two different programming languages here.
-Kafka Streams is a Java library so anything jvm really works for you.
+Kafka Streams is a Java library so anything jvm works for you.
 That's not a limiting choice if you like at least one jvm language, I've done Kafka Streams with Java and Kotlin and the experience is very pleasant.
 Of course, if you're not familiar or willing to work with any of the jvm languages then, unfortunately, you're out of luck.

 TypeStream, on the other hand, is "almost" bash.
 If you're familiar with UNIX systems, you're kind of already familiar with TypeStream.
-Now I think that's a great selling point (it would be pretty weird otherwise) but
+Now I think that's a great selling point

 ## The deployment model